 - Medical devices

 - Lost income.
 Like medical bills, you won’t really know how much income the car accident caused you until you know your medical status.
 Income loss includes lost wages to date plus the loss of any future income.
-Wages includes salary and the income from a business.
+Wages include salary and income from a business.
 They may also include retirement benefits.
 Wage loss is normally verified through tax returns and employer statements.

 Your car accident case worth includes non-economic damages

-Non-economic losses are losses are the open-ended damages.
+Non-economic losses are the open-ended damages.
 Two juries can assign different values to similar conditions.
 For example, one jury may award $50,000 for a broken arm that heals in two months.
 Another jury may only award $15,000.

 The main items of car accident case worth are:

 - Pain and suffering.
 This includes your daily physical pain.
 It includes your constant worry about your health and finances.
 It includes the fears and anxieties you have.
 An experienced lawyer will get reports from your treating doctors.
 These reports will detail many items such as:

 - Inability to do work activities